Bohr sets in sumsets I: Compact abelian groups: Introduction and statements of results

 While the problem of finding Bohr sets in sumsets of sets having positive density has attracted much attention, the analogous question concerning partitions of $\Z$ was little studied until recently.
 Regarding the latter, there is a well-known problem in additive combinatorics and dynamical systems, which was popularized by Ruzsa \cite[Chapter 5]{ruzsabook} and Katznelson \cite{katznelson}.

 \begin{question} If $\Z = \bigcup_{i=1}^r A_i$, must there exist $i \in \{1, 2, \ldots, r\}$ such that $A_i - A_i$ contains a Bohr set? \end{question}

-In terms of dynamical systems, Question \ref{q:kr} asks if any set of recurrence for minimal \textit{topological systems} is also a set of recurrence for minimal \textit{isometries} (also known as a set of \textit{Bohr recurrence}).
-See \cite{gkr} for a detailed account of the history of \cref{q:kr}, as well as its many equivalent formulations.\footnote{In \cite{gkr}, what we call ``Bohr set'' is referred to as a ``Bohr neighborhood of $0$.''
-Their Bohr sets are our Bohr sets translated by any element.} While Question \ref{q:kr} remains open at the moment and only some partial results were obtained \cite{gkr, griesmer-k}, we do have a positive answer when three copies of $A_i$ are involved.
+In terms of dynamical systems, Question \ref{q:kr} asks if any set of recurrence for minimal \textit{isometries} (also known as a set of \textit{Bohr recurrence}) is also a set of recurrence for minimal \textit{topological systems}.
+See \cite{gkr} for a detailed account of the history of \cref{q:kr}, as well as its many equivalent formulations.\footnote{In \cite{gkr}, what we call ``Bohr set'' is referred to as ``Bohr neighborhood of $0$.''
+Furthermore, a Bohr set in their definition is an arbitrary translate of the Bohr sets defined in this paper.} While Question \ref{q:kr} remains open at the moment and only some partial results were obtained \cite{gkr, griesmer-k}, we do have a positive answer when three copies of $A_i$ are involved.

 \begin{theorem} Let $\Z = \bigcup_{i=1}^r A_i$ be a partition. \begin{enumerate}[label=(\alph*), leftmargin=*] \item For any $s_1, s_2 \in \Z \setminus \{0\}$, there exists $i \in \{1, 2, \ldots, r\}$ such that the set $s_1 A_i -s_1 A_i + s_2A_i$ contains a Bohr set whose rank and radius depend only on $r$ and $s_1, s_2$. \item There exists $i \in \{1, 2, \ldots, r\}$ such that for any $s \in \Z \setminus \{0\}$, the set $A_i - A_i + s A_i$ contains a Bohr set. \end{enumerate} \end{theorem}